chris-hoffmann/disaster_response/README.md

 Further details on the model's hyperparameters and its performace on the test set are summarized in the notebook [`/code/model_details.ipynb`](https://github.com/chris-hoffmann/disaster_response/models/model_details.ipynb).

 The folder `/code/app` contains material for creating the web application.
-In it you find `runapp.py`, which allows for running the application locally, and the subfolder `/templates` that contains the html files for the frontend.
+In it you find the subfolder `/templates` that contains the html files for the frontend.
 Note that the design of the user interface takes advantage of the Bootstrap framework.
+You can also run the app locally by invoking `run_app.py`.

 ## Dependencies
 This project relies on the following python packages: